(Disclosure: Some of the links below may be affiliate links)

 - The one charity I support

-Some company may make it more difficult.
+Some companies may make it more difficult.
 But I do not think they can refuse the change.
 And even if they refuse to cancel it, they cannot refuse to change it to your new bank.

 4. Cancel your e-bills